 Election Resources

-The 2024 U.S. election will have a major impact on gender equity in education, women’s economic security, and reproductive and civil rights.
+U.S. elections have a major impact on gender equity in education, women’s economic security, and reproductive and civil rights.
 The good news?
 When women vote, we change the conversation.

 AAUW Action Fund